-When an image has a coordinate system specified (see Chapter 3), the Transform button in the Geographic Imager palette will be enabled.
+When an image has a coordinate system specified (see Chapter 3), the Transform button in the Geographic Imager panel will be enabled.
 Click the Transform button to open the Transform dialog box-which displays the current geographic parameters of an image and settings to transform it.

 To set the coordinate system to be the same as that of another currently open and referenced image, choose the Same As option and the desired image from the drop-down list.
 If there are no other referenced images open this option will be disabled.
-Modifications to pixel size, resampling method, and strip size are available as advanced options (explained in detail below).
+Modifications to pixel size, resampling method, and strip width are available as options (explained in detail below).

-To set a destination coordinate system, choose the Select option and click the Browse button.
-The Select Destination Coordinate System dialog box opens, which displays coordinate systems and projections available in the Geographic Imager data source.
-This dialog box is identical to the Select Coordinate System dialog box (see Chapter 3).
-Explore the coordinate system categories to find and select the desired destination coordinate system.
+To set a destination coordinate system, click the coordinate system hyperlink.
+The Specify Destination Coordinate System dialog box opens and displays coordinate systems and projections available in the Geographic Imager data source.
+This dialog box is similar to the one seen in Chapter 3, however, specifying a destination coordinate system instead of a source.
+Explore the categories to find and select the desired destination coordinate system.
+Alternatively, click the From File button to use an coordinate system definition from another file.